 Nested at about 3,000 meters above sea level, Cusco Region lies along the longest mountain range in South America – the Andes.
 The region is made up of 13 provinces including Canchis Province where the famed Vinicunca Rainbow Mountain of Peru is situated.

-It was a long time dream to see the rainbow mountain with my own eyes.
+Seeing rainbow mountain with my own eyes was a long time dream.
 Thankfully, after spending two nights in Machu Picchu, I had a free day in my itinerary.
 Without a second thought, I decided to avail of the day tour to Vinicunca Rainbow Mountain from Cusco.
 It was a dream come true!

 A spare day!
 So I went trekking to Vinicunca Rainbow Mountain.